Opentrons/opentrons/api/docs/v2/new_modules.rst

 The Temperature Module is represented in code by a :py:class:`.TemperatureModuleContext` object, which has methods for setting target temperatures and reading the module's status.

-The examples in this section use a Temperature Module loaded in Flex deck slot D3, which corresponds to deck slot 3 on the OT-2.
+The examples in this section use a Temperature Module loaded in deck slot D3 on Flex, which corresponds to deck slot 3 on OT-2.

 .. code-block:: python
     :substitutions: